-Peter Cartwright (1785-1872) was ordained by the Methodist circuit-riding preachers Rev. Francis Asbury and Rev. William McKendree.
+Peter Cartwright (1785-1872) was ordained by the famous Methodist circuit-riding preachers Rev. Francis Asbury and Rev. William McKendree, who fought in the Siege of Yorktown during the Revolutionary War and is the namesake of the oldest university in Illinois.

 Carrying on the religious movement known as the Second Great Awakening Revival, Rev. Cartwright was one of the most famous Methodist camp meeting evangelists.